Alan F. Daniels: Industry expertise

 Shanghai.
 He's been a speaker at investment conferences for firms such as Goldman Sachs and Robertson Stephens.
-He's been an honored guest presenter at the Teleperformance Annual Investor Conference at Louvre in Paris, France.
+He's been an honored guest presenter at the Teleperformance Annual Investor Conference at the Louvre in Paris, France.
 Daniels has also been quoted or featured: Fox News with Neil Cavuto, Tavis Smiley Show, CNBC, ABC, Kiplinger, The Wall Street Journal, U.S. News & World Report, Ebony Magazine and Chief Executive Magazine.
 Daniels is also referenced on the list of "American Real Estate Businesspeople" along with other notable industry professionals.

 Awards and recognitions

-Daniels is a recipient of Ernst & Young Award for Business Leadership and was a Finalist for the 2000 Ernst & Young Entrepreneur of the Year Award.
-He was recognized as an “Ambassador of Goodwill” by former Secretary of State of Georgia, Cathy Cox.
+Daniels is a recipient of the Ernst & Young Award for Business Leadership and was a Finalist for the 2000 Ernst & Young Entrepreneur of the Year Award.
+He was recognized as an “Ambassador of Goodwill” by the former Secretary of State of Georgia, Cathy Cox.
 Daniels was also recognized by Dr. Dennis Kimbro as “An Entrepreneur That Will Make a Difference in the New Millennium.”

 Hobbies and interests

-Daniels interests include philanthropy, skydiving, tennis and basketball.
+Daniels’ interests include: philanthropy, skydiving, tennis and basketball.
 Daniels is also a student of world religions and is actively committed to mentoring underprivileged youth.